steveseguin/vdo.ninja/README.md

 Check the subreddit for added use cases, advanced features, and support.
 Advanced features includes high-quality audio modes, custom video resolutions, and more.

-MacOS users will face some challenges in using OBS currently, but there are workarounds.
+MacOS users will face some challenges in using OBS 25/26, but there are workarounds.
 Please see the subreddit or the Wiki.

 ## What's in this repo?
 This repo contains software for OBS.Ninja, including the HTML landing page for its Electron Capture app offering.
 A sample config file and instructions for setting up a TURN server (video relay server), is also provided.
 You may also find the Wiki for the project in this repo, which contains added information on how to use the software.